 Feel free to review this file.
-It is not coded efficiently, but it gets the job done.
+It is not coded efficiently, but it gets the job done (or does it?).
 This is an example of how you should run it:

 R CMD BATCH --vanilla --slave '--args \$NumSlaves \$Name \$EmailAlias' create.batchfile.R